-Video games share many common features with, for example, the film industry, but they generate turnover that is twice as high although the support they receive is significantly lower.
+Video games share many common features with, for example, the film industry, but games generate turnover that is three times as high although the support they receive is significantly lower.
 This study also presents final recommendations summarizing the key findings, which will be updated on an ongoing basis (Chapter 5).